 Major spoilers are ahead.
-Well, Bachelorette fans, we might have just lost a fan favourite — but we might have gained a perfect Bachelor.
-On the July 19 episode of The Bachelorette, Katie Thurston sent fans spiralling when she eliminated 26-year-old defensive back Andrew Spencer right before hometowns.
+Well, Bachelorette fans, we might have just lost a fan favorite — but we might have gained a perfect Bachelor.
+On the July 19 episode of The Bachelorette, Katie Thurston sent fans spiraling when she eliminated 26-year-old defensive back Andrew Spencer right before hometowns.
 The decision clearly wasn’t an easy one: Katie and Andrew both teared up as they parted ways, and Katie repeated, multiple times, that Andrew deserves the world.
 Jury’s still out, but this might have been even more heartbreaking than last week’s tearful breakup between Connor Brennan and the men of the house.

 But there’s a bright side: Andrew might be back very, very soon.
 After all, Katie practically wrote him a letter of reference for the Bachelor role.
 “You are such an amazing man, and you give a hundred percent to everything you’re passionate about, and that’s what you deserve.
 And that’s not something I could give you,” she said.
 “You deserve to find a great love.”

 Bachelor Nation agrees.
 The “Justice for Andrew S.” Twitter campaign has already begun.

 Like all the worst Bachelor goodbyes, Andrew’s exit hurt because he really did have an evident, growing connection with Katie.
 In one of their earliest conversations, they bonded over growing up without money; later, during their one-on-one, they had an important, frank discussion about what it would mean to be an interracial marriage and raise kids together.
 And tonight’s episode only showed their bond growing stronger: Andrew recreated the romantic setting of their first date and told Katie he was falling for her.
 He really seemed like a shoo-in for hometowns.